Josh9182/SQL-Projects/SQL-Portfolio/Analyzing Consumer Data.md

 This section will see the effects location and demographics have on consumers's desired social media platform and time spent on said platform.

-## How does Location and Demographics affect userbase, time spent on platforms, and average time spent on platforms by user.
+## How does location and demographics affect userbase, time spent on platforms, and average time spent on platforms by user?

 [In]